arrase/megadld/README.md

 ### Dependencies
-megatools is needed , the actual state of oficial [Meganz api](https://github.com/meganz/sdk) don't allows downloading public links , there is a [pull request](https://github.com/meganz/sdk/pull/397) but is not merged yet and the Python bindings are not finished.
+megatools is needed , the actual state of oficial [Meganz api](https://github.com/meganz/sdk) don't allows downloading public links from Python , bindings are not finished.

 You can find megatools at: